Virgin Gorda

 Water Sports

-The sheltered waters of the North Sound offer a spectacular environment for a multitude of water sports activities.
+The sheltered waters of the North Sound offer a spectacular environment for various water sports activities.

-Virgin Gorda provides some of the best views Para-sailing has to offer.
-Leverick Bay Watersports experienced crew will give you the flight of a lifetime.
+Virgin Gorda provides some of the best views para-sailing has to offer.
+The experienced crew of Leverick Bay Watersports offers you the flight of a lifetime.

-A wonderful way to discover the British Virgin Islands is by renting your own boat and Leverick Bay Watersports has Bradley Powerboats for rent – ranging from 17′ to 28′.
-For the less experienced boaters, rent a dinghy for the day and find your own secluded beach or snorkel spot – a day you will surely remember.
-Hobie wave, Sunfish, Kayaks are also available for rent at Lever Bay Watersports.
+A fantastic way to discover the BVI is by renting a boat.
+Leverick Bay Watersports has Bradley Powerboats for rent – ranging from 17′ to 28′ types.
+Less experienced boaters can rent a dinghy for the day and find their secluded beach or snorkel spots.
+Hobie Wave, Sunfish, and kayaks are also available for rent at Leverick Bay Watersports.

 Heritage & Culture